MikeWoodward/English-Football-Forecasting/Code/development_comments.md

 ## Error finding

-In most cases, it did really well, however I found a cases where its error correction made the code much worse.
-This was processing a complex HTML table.
+In most cases, it did really well, however I found a case where its error correction made the code much worse; Tthis was processing a complex HTML table.
 Code generation just couldn't give me a correct answer, and asking the engine (Claude) to correct the error just produced worse code.

 ## Code generation for scraping data